MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-whatsnew.md

 &ensp;Signature version: **1.379.1299.0**<br/>

 **What's new**
-- This new release is build over March 2023 release (101.98.05) with fix for Live response commands failing for one of our customers.
+- This new release is build over March 2023 release (`101.98.05``) with a fix for Live response commands failing for one of our customers.
 There's no change for other customers and upgrade is optional.

 **Known issues**